praveen-sivadasan/Spring/SpringBootApplication/README.md

 > http://localhost:8080/

-5. Terminate the application by running the following in CMD for windows
+5. Terminate the application by running the following in CMD for windows Identify the PID for port 8080
 > netstat -ano | findstr :8080
+Kill the PID
 > taskkill /PID 47752 /F
-Note: 47752 is the PID which can be identified from the netstat command